FLORICULTURE EXHIBITS

 2. Traditional Bouquets—Multicolored flowers in an oval

-3. Old-fashioned flowers—Mostly gladiolus in a perpendicular arrangement
+3. Summers’ Delight—Mostly gladiolus in a perpendicular arrangement

-4. Independence Day—Red and white flowers use blue vase for oval arrangement
+4. My Heart Is in the Hills—Red and white flowers use blue vase for oval arrangement

 5. Sunny Days—Variety of sunflowers in a set triangle